- Tracy Gunn

 Vital capacity – The maximum volume that can be inhaled after total expiration.

-Residual volume – The air left in the lungs after complete exhalation.
+Residual volume – The air left in the lungs after a complete exhalation.

 Dead air spaces – The portion of the diver’s tidal volume that plays no direct part in gas exchange.